 - Elizabethan England, c1568–1603

-- An opportunity to study key historical events, people, changes and issues of history, in particular the 20th century.
+This course provides an opportunity to study key historical events, people, changes and issues of history, in particular the 20th century.

 - A closer look at changes in British society, including the changing roles of women, changing patterns of ethnicity and how young people's lives have changed.